Breathe (Faith Hill song)

 "Breathe" is a song written by Stephanie Bentley and Holly Lamar and recorded by American country music artist Faith Hill.
 Warner Bros.
 Records released it on September 27, 1999, as the first single from Hill's fourth studio album, Breathe (1999).
 The song was produced by Byron Gallimore and Hill.
 "Breathe" became Hill's seventh number one on the Hot Country Singles & Tracks chart in the United States, spending six weeks at number one.
 It also peaked at number two on the Billboard Hot 100 chart in April 2000.
 Despite not peaking at number one, it was the number-one single of 2000.
 The song earned a Grammy Award for Best Female Country Vocal Performance in 2001.

+Composition

+"Breathe", a power ballad, sees Faith Hill go into a pop style.

 Critical reception

-Bill Lamb from About.com said that country singer Faith Hill "leaned heavily in a pop direction" on "Breathe".
-He described it as "a classic power ballad".
 In 2005, Blender ranked it at number 167 in their list of "Greatest Songs Since You Were Born".
 They described it as a "swooning ballad [that] turns country gal into Mississippi queen."
 The Daily Vault's Alfredo Narvaez said it is a "great song", adding, "if it is not a single already, it must be soon.
 This song is destined for the prom night halls and the wedding receptions of tomorrow.
 (Yeah, it's that good and strong.)"